California high school forfeits football games amid assault investigation - NewsBreak

 Rena Marrocco, who is a community member running for school board, says she understands both sides of the issue.

-“On the one hand it’s kind of unfair to penalize the entire team and school for the actions of the few, but on the other hand, it does send a message that at least they are hearing that much,” Marrocco said.3 detained after reports of armed student at Clackamas High School
+“On the one hand it’s kind of unfair to penalize the entire team and school for the actions of the few, but on the other hand, it does send a message that at least they are hearing that much,” Marrocco said.Massive outrage, support at protest for teen assaulted at Vista High School

 Parents, students and community members rallied Wednesday outside of Vista High, demanding justice and accountability against the players suspected of being involved in an attack that was caught on video and spread on social media.